 Washington DC's cherry blossoms are a famous springtime attraction, and the most famous ones are around the Tidal Basin area.
 If you head to the Jefferson Memorial, FDR Memorial, or MLK Memorial you'll be right in the thick of them.
 You can find more detailed information here.

 You need the flowers in bloom.
 That's quite fleeting, and the hardest part of taking photos of the cherry blossoms is timing your visit just right.
 I have some separate information on the best times to see the cherry blossoms here.

 And even if you see them in bloom, when you look at the flowers up close you can see differences as the bloom progresses.
 This particular shot is early in the bloom.
 Not all the buds in this specific cluster out, and the petals in the ones that look fresh and full.

 Macro photography like this is easiest with a tripod, but that's not always convenient or possible.
 This shot was handheld, and the flowers were moving slightly in the slight breeze.
 To compensate for the risky focusing, I was, firstly, using a camera with a good focusing system (Nikon D810) and, secondly, taking several shots.
 I also kept a relatively high shutter speed to minimize the risk of motion blur.

 The focus is deliberately on the central flower, and I'd positioned myself so that there was somewhat a flat focal plane along the flower and the pink buds.

-The blurry negative space is natural–just the flowers and a little blue sky in the background.
+The blurry negative space is natural--just the flowers and a little blue sky in the background.
 The blur is the result of a large aperture (ƒ/4.5).
-That large aperture (small number) greatly increases the focusing risks, which is another reason for taking several shots.
+That large aperture (small number) dramatically increases the focusing risks, which is another reason for taking several shots.

-There’s no real post-processing on this–it’s basically straight out of camera.
-It was shot in RAW, so it does need some interpretation, but there’s no extra boosting of saturation or anything like cloning.
+There's no real post-processing on this--it's basically straight out of the camera.
+It was shot in RAW, so it does need some interpretation, but there's no extra boosting of saturation or anything like cloning.